-It is anticipated that a substantial portion of the Corporation's mortgage loans will be located in Ontario.
-In general, mortgages will generate income through a rate of interest, which is typically payable periodically throughout the terms of the mortgages, as well as through commitment fees.5
+It is anticipated that a substantial portion of the Corporation's mortgage loans will be located in, but not limited to, Ontario.

+In general, mortgages will generate income through a rate of interest, which is typically payable periodically throughout the terms of the mortgages, as well as through commitment fees.